Fight Climate Change by Going Vegan

 Carbon dioxide, methane, and nitrous oxide are all powerful greenhouse gases, and together, they cause the vast majority of climate change.

 Burning fossil fuels (such as oil and gasoline) releases carbon dioxide.
 Since it takes, on average, about 11 times as much fossil fuel to produce a calorie of animal protein as it does to produce a calorie of grain protein, considerably more carbon dioxide is released.
 Researchers acknowledge that “it is more ‘climate efficient’ to produce protein from vegetable sources than from animal sources.”

 Chatham House, an international affairs think tank, has called for a carbon tax on meat to help combat climate change.
 Of course, eating vegan foods rather than animal-based ones is the best way to reduce your carbon footprint.
 A University of Chicago study even showed that you can reduce your carbon footprint more effectively by going vegan than by switching from a conventional car to a hybrid.

-The billions of chickens, turkeys, pigs, and cows who are crammed into factory farms each year in the U.S. produce enormous amounts of methane, both during digestion and from the acres of cesspools filled with feces that they excrete.
-Scientists report that every pound of methane is more than 20 times as effective as carbon dioxide is at trapping heat in our atmosphere.
-The EPA shows that animal agriculture is the single largest source of methane emissions in the U.S.
+The billions of chickens, turkeys, pigs, and cows who are crammed onto U.S. factory farms each year produce enormous amounts of methane, both while they digest their food and from the acres of cesspools filled with feces that they excrete.
+The U.S. Environmental Protection Agency has shown that animal agriculture is globally the single largest source of methane emissions and that, pound for pound, methane is more than 25 times as effective as carbon dioxide at trapping heat in our atmosphere.

-Nitrous oxide is about 300 times more potent as a global warming gas than carbon dioxide.
-According to the U.N., the meat, egg, and dairy industries account for a staggering 65 percent of worldwide nitrous oxide emissions.
-(Use the N-Calculator to calculate your nitrogen footprint and to see how you could lower your nitrogen usage.)
+Nitrous oxide is about 300 times more potent as a greenhouse gas than carbon dioxide.
+According to the U.N., the meat, egg, and dairy industries account for an astonishing 65 percent of worldwide nitrous-oxide emissions.
+(Use the N-Calculator to calculate your nitrogen footprint and to see how you can lower your nitrogen usage.)